Joan Busfield

 Joan Busfield (born 22 June 1940), is a British sociologist and psychologist, Professor of Sociology at the University of Essex and former President of the British Sociological Association (2003–2005).
 Her research focuses on psychiatry and mental disorder.

 Education

-She originally trained as a clinical psychologist at the Tavistock Clinic, and holds an MA from St Andrews, and an MA and a PhD from Essex.
+She originally trained as a clinical psychologist at the Tavistock Clinic, and holds an MA from St Andrews, and a MA and a PhD from Essex.